 “After escaping Syracuse, New York, for the lush Berkshire Mountains in Massachusetts, Maddie Dare, whose husband's job offer falls through, signs on as a teacher at the Santangelo Academy, a boarding school for disturbed teenagers, where students and teachers submit to a bizarre regimen.”

-* This title is part of a four-part series featuring Madeline Dare.
+* This title is part of the Madeline Dare four part series.

 Descent, by Tim Johnston